Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 A high-interest savings account is one of the best ways to save money.

-Hyphenated compound words are multi-word terms with a hyphen or hyphens between their component words.
-Over time, many hyphenated compounds become closed compounds—teen-ager became teenager, for instance.
-Check a dictionary if you’re not sure how to treat a compound.
+However, some hyphenated compounds become closed compounds—teen-ager became teenager, for instance.
+Check a dictionary if you’re not sure how to spell a compound.
 Here are a few examples of common hyphenated compound words:

 Closed compound words